-- Free basic sanitation will be applicable to registered indigents; and - The total revenue expected to be generated from rendering this service amounts to R40,5 million for the 2023/24 financial year.
+- Free basic sanitation will be applicable to registered indigents; and - The total revenue expected to be generated from rendering this service amounts to R46 million for the 2024/25 financial year.

-The municipality is considering linking the sewer charge based on a certain percentage of water consumed in the variable charge's category, and to introduce a fixed charge.
-Consideration to the fact that variable sewer charges based on a percentage of water consumption, in the time of drought and water restrictions, will also be considered when investigating the above method of billing.
+The municipality is considering linking the sewer charge based on a certain percentage of water consumed in the variable charge's category and introducing a fixed charge.
+Consideration of the fact that variable sewer charges based on a percentage of water consumption, in the time of drought and water restrictions, will also be considered when investigating the above method of billing.